Maria Franklin: Career

-From 2010-2013 she sat on the board of directors of the Society for Historical Archaeology.
+From 2010-2013, she served on the board of directors of the Society for Historical Archaeology.

 She is a member of the editorial board for American Antiquity.

 Selected publications

 Franklin, M. 1997.
 “Power to the people”: sociopolitics and the archaeology of black Americans.
 Historical Archaeology 31(3), 36-50.

 Franklin, M. 2001.
 A Black feminist-inspired archaeology?
 Journal of Social Archaeology 1(1), 108-125.

 Franklin, M. and McKee, L. 2004.
 African Diaspora Archaeologies: Present Insights and Expanding Discourses.
 Historical Archaeology 38(1):1-9.

 Franklin, M. 2004 An Archaeological Study of the Rich Neck Slave Quarter and Enslaved Domestic Life.
 Colonial Williamsburg Research Publications.
 Dietz Press, Richmond, VA.

 Franklin, M., & Lee, N. 2019.
 Revitalizing Tradition and Instigating Change: Foodways at the Ransom and Sarah Williams Farmstead, c.
 1871–1905.
 Journal of African Diaspora Archaeology and Heritage 8(3), 202-225.

 Franklin, M. 2020.
 Enslaved Household Variability and Plantation Life and Labor in Colonial Virginia.
 International Journal of Historical Archaeology 24(1), 115-155.

 Franklin, M., & Lee, N. 2020.
 African American descendants, community outreach, and the Ransom and Sarah Williams Farmstead Project.
 Journal of Community Archaeology & Heritage 7(2), 135-148.